ujjawal30/chat-sphere/README.md

 # ChatSphere

-This is a basic Chat Application built on MERN.
+This is a basic Chat Application built on MERN stack with Socket.io for realtime messaging.

 ## Getting Started